Azure/Multi-tenant-Landing-Zones/README.md

  - Tenants as code (customers as code)
  - Subscriptions democratization through automation (supporting multi-licensing models)

+# Building blocks

+These are the central building blocks used to create the delivery mechanism used to scale:

+ - Git (including branching, reviews ++)
+ - PowerShell Core (including AZ Modules)
+ - Azure Resource Manager (ARM)
+ - Azure Storage (Delivery mechanism, idempotent and for staging)
+ - Arm TTK
+ - Azure Lighthouse

 # Multi-tenant landing zones and cross tenant deployments